Indecomposable Ordinals

 Additively Indecomposable Ordinals

-This is equivalent, it turns out, to λ being additively irreducible, meaning that it cannot be expressed as a sum λ = α + β of smaller ordinals α, β < λ.
-(The reader is asked to prove the equivalence in the questions for further thought.)
+The additive indecomposability of an ordinal λ turns out to be equivalent to λ being additively irreducible, meaning that it cannot be expressed as a finite sum of smaller ordinals.
+Since 0 is the empty sum, an ordinal λ is additively irreducible if and only if 0 < λ and it is impossible that λ = α + β for some α, β < λ.
+(The reader is asked to prove the equivalence of additive indecomposability and irreducibility in the questions for further thought.)

 Which ordinals exactly are additively indecomposable?
 Can we characterize them?
 And what about multiplicative indecomposability?
 Is that the same as multiplicative irreducibility?
 And what about exponential indecomposability?